All Episodes

 Why is that?

-Well, that's statewide in Michigan, you're just dealing with Chicago.
+Well, that's statewide in Michigan.

 Never ask whether the government can do less with less.

-Never never take that into account.
+Never take that into account.

-It's just these are Democrats.
+It's just, these are Democrats.

-This is what they do, this is how they do it.
+This is how they do it.

-I'm not a smoker myself, but still all I see is taxes going up and people's rights going away.
+I'm not a smoker myself, but still, all I see is taxes going up and people's rights going away.

-And it's it it depresses a person, Rush.
+And it depresses a person, Rush.

 It makes me sad.

-When they start intruding on your life this way, and and that's what I said.
+Yeah, but maybe I look, I understand when they start intruding on your life this way, and that's what I said.

-I know I know exactly your frustration, and I share it, and I wish more and more people would because getting rid of these kind of people from elective office is the only way it's going to change.
+And I wish more and more people would because getting rid of these kind of people from elective office is the only way it's going to change.

 Half my brain tied behind my back just to make it fair.

-A couple of uh stories, both from the left coast, one from San Francisco, one from Los Angeles.
+A couple of stories, both from the left coast, one from San Francisco, one from Los Angeles.

-Uh poverty line out of touch with costs, advocates say.
+Poverty line, out of touch with costs, advocates say.

-Which what what are they saying?
+Which, what are they saying?

 That should be the new poverty line.

-A person working full-time for the state's minimum wage of $750 an hour earns $15,600 annually.
+A person working full-time for the state's minimum wage of $7.50 an hour earns $15,600 annually.

-You're gonna get starting in uh January, $13,000 a year.
+You're going to get starting in January $13,000 a year.

 Calculations are based on families who do not receive health care through employment, rent rather than own real estate, and have a car.

-Ah, you see, if you read far enough here, and you don't have to read very far, you see what's really uh all this is about.
+Ah, you see, if you read far enough here, and you don't have to read very far, you see what's really all this is about.

 They don't have any health care.